 During the gold rush in 1854 in Victoria, there was a rebellion.
 The Eureka Tower has been named after the Eureka Stockade uprising.

 This moment in Victoria's history has been incorporated into the of the skycraper.
-The buildings gold crown rerpresents the gold rush and a red stripe represents the blood that was spilt in the violent uprising.
+The buildings gold crown represents the gold rush and a red stripe represents the blood that was spilt in the violent uprising.